If you’re an entrepreneur starting out on LinkedIn, do these 4 things

 It feels good.

 Sometimes you’ll get a reply — and that feels even BETTER.
-A light little conversation that anyone can see.

 Which helps you realize: